 SEO and PPC combine to make up what most people perceive to be digital marketing, with roles such as email and affiliate marketing also coming under the same banner.

-Salaries start at junior levels, however you can quickly rise to the mid thirty thousands within a few years, depending on location and how hard you work.
+Salaries start at junior levels, however, you can quickly rise to the mid-thirty thousand within a few years, depending on location and how hard you work.